aws/karpenter-provider-aws/website/content/en/preview/concepts/nodeclasses.md

     - name: my-ami
     - id: ami-123

     # Automatically select the latest EKS optimzed AMI for the given AMI family.
+This will result in AMIs being
+    # being automatically upgraded which may impact cluster stability.
-    # Note: This term is mutually exclusive and may not be specified with other AMI selector terms
+    # Note: This term is mutually exclusive and may not be specified with other AMI selector terms.
     # - eksOptimized:
     #     family: AL2023